odoo/owl/README.md

   else, and make sure they are properly connected.
 Then, it make sure that the root widget is mounted to its desired location.

+## New QWeb directives

+1. t-on-\*: allow binding event handlers on any kind of event
+2. t-widget: instantiate a widget at this location.
+It has sub directives:
+   a. t-props: to pass properties to the widget constructor/updateProps methods
+   b. t-key: useful to keep track of which widget is which, when created in a list
+   c. t-keep-alive: makes sure the widget is not destroyed when removed from the DOM (note that it will still be destroyed when parent is destroyed)

 ## Random Notes

 - Change of behaviour: The compilation of a template should have a unique root